John Lesch: Campaign funds violation

 On August 1, 2017, the Minnesota Campaign Finance Board ruled that Lesch and his campaign committee made a series of improper money transfers between 2010 and 2013 and failed to keep adequate records.
 The Board fined Lesch's campaign committee $5,000 and Lesch personally $15,000.

 The amount of the fine is one of the larger civil penalties levied against a lawmaker for campaign violations in the state, according to the board's executive director, Jeff Sigurdson.
 The board often levies penalties against lawmakers for incorrect bookkeeping or other matters, but rarely finds cases of officials using campaign money for their own benefit.
 The board concluded that Lesch transferred $11,000 in campaign contributions from his campaign account to his personal account at times when there otherwise would have been "insufficient funds".
 Lesch has repaid just over $2,000.

 Lesch denied he did anything improper.
 "The board's conclusion that funds were converted to personal use is unfounded", he said.
 "It remains based solely on the absence of receipts.
 I deny using any campaign funds for personal purposes."

 Defamatory letter lawsuit

-On January 3, 2018, Lesch sent recently inaugurated Saint Paul mayor Melvin Carter a letter, written on his Minnesota House of Representatives letterhead, in which he wrote that Carter's recently appointed City Attorney, Lyndsey Olson, had a "track record of integrity questions and management problems".
-Lesch said he was "surprised" by Carter's "choice for City Attorney."
-Lesch's inquiries were corroborated by a defamation suit Olson brought in which she admitted to multiple investigations of her management for workplace violations, but claimed that these investigations did not confirm her accusers' accounts.
-Because of his letter, Olson sued Lesch for defamation.
-Stating that he wrote the letter as part of his duties as a representative, Lesch claimed legislative immunity under the Speech or Debate Clause of the Minnesota Constitution and filed a motion to dismiss the suit.
-The Minnesota Supreme Court affirmed the decisions of the lower courts holding that Lesch was not acting in his official capacity at the time, and that legislative immunity did not attach, denying his motion to dismiss the suit.
-Another City Attorney's office employee later alleged behavior by Olson similar to that raised by Lesch's letter.
+On January 3, 2018, Lesch sent recently inaugurated St. Paul Mayor Melvin Carter a defamatory letter about incoming St. Paul City Attorney Lyndsey Olson.
+Olson sued Lesch for defamation.

+Saying he wrote the letter as part of his duties as a representative, Lesch claimed legislative immunity under the Speech or Debate Clause of the Minnesota Constitution and filed a motion to dismiss the suit.
+The Minnesota Supreme Court affirmed the lower courts' holding that Lesch was not acting in his official capacity at the time, and that legislative immunity did not attach, denying his motion to dismiss the suit.

+Lesch later settled with Olson.
+The settlement included a public apology to Olson and Carter for his defamatory statements as well as other undisclosed financial terms.
+The apology was published in the Pioneer Press in June 2022.